AltimorTASDK/ssbm-1.03/README.md

 ## Overview

-1.03 consists of a loader, located in `src/loader`, which is built into a Melee save file using davsalvato's Melee GCI Compiler, and the mod itself, located in `src/mod`.
+1.03 consists of a loader, located in `src/loader`, which is built into a Melee save file using dansalvato's Melee GCI Compiler, and the mod itself, located in `src/mod`.

 The loader is executed upon entering *Name Entry* using the standard nametag